The Case for Connecting with your Negative Emotions

 That sounds easy enough!
 It may sound easy, but it is important to remember that we may be resisting without even knowing it.
 After all, it’s one of our brain’s jobs to try and distract us from unpleasant things.
 In order to ensure that we don’t resist, we need to do something counter-intuitive: we need to practice connection with ourselves and our negative emotions.

 Now you may be thinking, “I have connected with my positive emotions, and that is great.
 But what does that have to do with the whole point of this article: to connect with negative emotions so that we can better learn to stop resisting them?”
-That’s a great question, and to explain how connection with pleasure can lead to acceptance of our negative emotions, let’s pay attention to your thoughts.
-They might bring a judgement about the thought too.
+That’s a great question, and to explain how the connection with pleasure can lead to acceptance of our negative emotions, let’s pay attention to your thoughts.
+They might bring a judgment about the thought too.

 Whenever you get distracted by your thoughts, you might get frustrated.
 You may think, “ I will never learn how to better connect with myself.”
 Bingo.
 This is exactly what we were looking for in the first place: this thought is an example of the resistance that adds suffering to your experience.
 Good job!
 But now that you’ve connected with it, you do not need to let it control you in the same way anymore.
-By “thanking it” (literally saying the words “thank you” to the thought) and redirecting your experience to your sensations, you have already begun to build the muscle of connection with the moment.
+By “thinking it” (literally saying the words “thank you” to the thought) and redirecting your experience to your sensations, you have already begun to build the muscle of connection with the moment.
 The more we do this, the more we build these muscles.
-The reason we thank the thought is because this changes our attitude towards the thought, and we begin to restructure our resistance into acceptance.
+The reason we have that thought is that this changes our attitude towards the thought, and we begin to restructure our resistance into acceptance.

 You may have heard of exercises like this before under the general name of “mindfulness” or “meditation.”
 If this resonated with you and your experience, that’s wonderful.
 There are many resources to begin or continue to build a better connection with yourself through apps like “Waking Up,” and “Headspace.”
 This little exercise barely scratches the surface.
 It’s never too late to create a habit of connection, and I am sure that with practice, you can learn to live a life less controlled by overwhelming feelings, and more engaged in the present moment.